d-matrix-ai/dmx-compressor/README.md

 ## Overview

-In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Corsair-specific features, inclusing (a) ***custom low-precision integer formats and arithmetic*** (for both activations and parameters), (b) ***fine-grain structured weight sparsity*** (for linear and convolutional weights), and (c) ***custom integer operation logics*** (for element-wise activation functions and normalizations).
+In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Corsair-specific features, inclusing
+- ***custom low-precision integer formats and arithmetic*** (for both activations and parameters),
+- ***fine-grain structured weight sparsity*** (for linear and convolutional weights), and
+- ***custom integer operation logics*** (for element-wise activation functions and normalizations).

-It is so designed as (a) to provide a functionally complete set of Corsair-specific features to augment native PyTorch ones in order to make it Corsair-aware, and (b) to retain all framework functionalities in order to support Corsair-aware network compression and optimization.
+It is so designed as
+- to provide a functionally complete set of Corsair-specific features to augment native PyTorch ones in order to make it Corsair-aware, and
+- to retain all framework functionalities in order to support Corsair-aware network compression and optimization.

 Workloads compressed and optimized here are ***ML references***, to be converted into DMIR for downstream SW stack or functional simulator to consume.